KSAN Live at the Record Plant

 - Sha Na NaJune 30, 1973no audio

 The retro rock-and-roll revue, fresh off Woodstock.
 Part of the 72-hour marathon window.
-No tape located.
+No tape has surfaced.

 - Chambers BrothersJuly 1, 1973no audio

 The LA-based soul-rock group known for Time Has Come Today.
 Part of the 72-hour marathon window.
-No tape located.
+No tape has surfaced.

 - MaloJuly 1, 1973no audio

 Jorge Santana's Latin rock outfit, brothers with Carlos.
 Top-20 hit with Suavecito in 1972.
 Part of the 72-hour marathon window.
-No tape located.
+No tape has surfaced.

 - Robin TrowerAugust 11, 1973